LoopKit/loopdocs/docs/version/code-custom-edits.md

 * File: Guardrail+Settings.swift
 * Line: 12 for suspendThreshold
 * Line: 26 for correctionRange
-* Stable: Changed on 2024 Feb 19 [Version after Update](#version-after-update)
+* Stable: Changed on 2024 Feb 19: Version 3.4.0

-#### Version before Update

-_Code Before Modification_

-    static let suspendThreshold = Guardrail(absoluteBounds: 67...110, recommendedBounds: 74...80, unit: .milligramsPerDeciliter, startingSuggestion: 80)

-and

-    static let correctionRange = Guardrail(absoluteBounds: 87...180, recommendedBounds: 100...115, unit: .milligramsPerDeciliter, startingSuggestion: 100)

-Modify the absoluteBounds to change the allowed ranges or the recommendedBounds to change the color of the numbers on the picker wheel.

-Loop automatically converts from mg/dL to mmol/L. So you must enter values reasonable for mg/dL (18 times higher than for mmol/L).

-#### Version after Update
+#### Version 3.4.0

-This update, merged into `dev` on 2024 Feb 19 was part of a larger fix to a problem when glucose units were mmol/L. The user could not select two values (min and max) that were the same and equal to the reported absolute range.
+This update, merged on 2024 Feb 19 was part of a larger fix to a problem when glucose units were mmol/L. The user could not select two values (min and max) that were the same and equal to the reported absolute range.
 This was a rounding problem going between mmol/L and mg/dL that has now been resolved.
 Part of the resolution was to modify the mg/dL absolute ranges to preserve the previously reported mmol/L absolute ranges.

 _Code Before Modification_